TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/readme.md

 4. Multiple sequence alignment (MSA) for each cluster using [T-Coffee](http://www.tcoffee.org/Projects/tcoffee/)
 5. Generate gene trees from MSAs using [TreeBeST](http://treesoft.sourceforge.net/treebest.shtml)
 6. Create an SQLite database from the MSAs, gene trees and gene feature information using Gene Alignment and Family Aggregator (GAFA)
-7. Visualise the GAFA dataset with Aequatus
+7. Visualise the GAFA dataset using Aequatus

 ### Helper tools:

 We have developed various tools to help with data preparation for the workflow.
-This includes tools for retrieving sequences, features and gene trees from Ensembl using its REST API, and tools to parse Ensembl results into the required formats for the workflow.
+This includes tools for retrieving sequences, and features from Ensembl using its REST API, and tools to parse Ensembl results into the required formats for the workflow.
 We also developed a tool to merge gene feature files and convert them from GFF3 (Gene Feature File) to JSON format, which is then used to generate the Aequatus dataset.

 ## Results